migueldesarrollosoftware/gittst/README.md

         2. type=asic-alcoin          // by 'asic' and 'altcoin'
         3. type=alcoitn              // by alcoitn
 ```
-- country #enter some 'country' separated by "-" to filter hardware by 'country'
+- country #enter some 'country' separated by "-" to filter hardware by 'Facility country'
 ```
     filter case example:
         1. country=USA               // by USA
-        2. country=USA-Canada        // by 'USA' and 'Canada'
+        2. country=USA-Canada        // by 'USA' and 'Canada' [to add countries, separate with "-"]
         3. country=Canada            // by Canada
 ```
 - online_date #enter interval 'init date' and 'end date' to filter hardware